lconcia/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 By repeating this process, we can create networks of any depth.
 However, so far, we've only computed outputs.
-To train a neural network, we need a way to *adjust weights* based on taining data.
+To train a neural network, we need a way to *adjust weights* based on training data.
 This process, called **backpropagation**, is where frameworks like TensorFlow simplify things for us.

 **Reference List**